SysdevMobile/Kalipso/Samples/README.md

 ### SocketTester
 This sample shows how to work with sockets to send and receive data.

+### VoicePickingSample
+This sample shows how to work with voice features in Kalipso.

 ### Weather
 This sample shows how to use HTTP Request action to access a Web Service that returns the weather of a specified city.